AwalaApp/network-website/service-providers/implementation/architecture.md

 # Architecture of Relaynet services

-Relaynet is a _Delay-Tolerant Network_ (DTN), which means that the software running on the network can tolerate latencies lasting anywhere from a few milliseconds to an indefinite amount of time -- Or, in Relaynet's case, up to 6 months.
+Relaynet is a _Delay-Tolerant Network_ (DTN), which means that the software running on the network can tolerate latencies lasting anywhere from a few milliseconds to an indefinite amount of time -- or, in Relaynet's case, up to 6 months.
 The space industry, for example, has used DTNs for decades.

-We need delay tolerance in Relaynet in order to use alternative transport media when the Internet is not available -- Especially in regions where it's never available.
+We need delay tolerance in Relaynet in order to use alternative transport media when the Internet is not available -- especially in regions where it's never available.
 That way we get a wide range of transport options at our disposal, including some which may be extremely slow but very robust.

 Compared to traditional Internet software, DNT software has very different opportunities and constraints, and these have a significant impact on the overall architecture of the system.
 Let's start by looking at the crux of the problem.